tarang-jain/ResponseSelection/README.md

 ## Approach 1: No fine-tuning required

-To run it from start to end, the Cornell Movie Dialogs Corpus must be placed in the project directory.
-Run bert-as-service in a new terminal.
+To run it from start to end, run bert-as-service in a new terminal.
+Go to the question beam directory `cd BERT_question_beam`.
 All the flags in run.sh should be set to 1.
-Then run ./run.sh.
+Then run `./run.sh`.
 This will preprocess the corpus, create files of embedding vectors using bert-as-service and run the question answering system.
 Evaluation is done by setting aside 5000 <question, answer> pairs as the evaluation set.
 Evaluation questions are passed as input and the cosine similarity between the true response from the eval set and the response obtained from the model is calculated.

-After the neural network is trained, one can converse with the system.
-This is done through converse.py.